 Hard vs. Soft Credit Pull — What’s the Difference?

 When it comes to your credit, it’s hard to know if all the information you see and hear is true.
 For example, does applying for a credit card really lower your score?
 What about getting pre-approved for a mortgage or applying for an auto loan?
 And you’ve probably heard you should check your credit score regularly, but might be worried that doing so could cause it to drop.
-Whether these activities ultimately affect your credit score depends on if they rely on a hard or soft pull of your credit report.
+Whether these activities ultimately affect your credit score depends on if they rely on a hard or soft credit pull.
 We break down the differences between the two below:

 What is a Hard Credit Pull?

 Any time you apply for credit—whether it’s a credit card or loan—the lender will perform a hard pull to determine your creditworthiness.
 Some credit card companies will also do a hard pull when you request a credit limit increase.
 Generally, a hard pull will cause a slight dip in your credit score.
 Other factors, however, such as credit utilization and payment history, have a bigger effect on your score.
 Regardless though, you don’t want to rack up too many hard pulls in a short period of time.
 When lenders see that, it can appear you’re desperately chasing credit, and will make you look like a bad credit risk.

 What is a Soft Credit Pull?